unplugged/unplugged-controls/README.md

 ## Definitions
 ### Performant
 The aim for all page loads is that they will happen within one second of the user performing an operation.
 This is based upon the iOS platform using an iPhone 4 as the test case (on the assumption that more recent hardware will be the same or faster).
 The tests will be run against the three sample templates.
 Performance for larger custom forms may not stay within these targets depending upon the device being used and the size of the screens being loaded.

+The target for one second response times will be tested against applications which contain a minimum of 100 records.

+Testing will also be performed with data sets of 1,000 records to make sure that performance is still acceptable with a large data set.

 ### Phone vs Tablet
 We are calling devices phones or tablets based upon the screen resolutions.